 Memorable Manitobans: Ralph Carl Ham (1902-1942)

 Born at Winnipeg on 27 February 1902, son of Arthur Egbert Ham and Catherine A. E. Pomeroy (1867-1960), he was educated at Mulvey School and Kelvin High School, then received an architectural degree from the University of Manitoba in 1928.
 He worked as an architect with Northwood and Chivers (1928) and Pratt and Ross (1929) then spent a year working at Regina, Saskatchewan.
 He returned to Winnipeg and worked in private practice until 1934, when he became a partner in the firm of Green Blankstein Russell and Ham.
-On 19 October 1929, he married Mary Kathleen McMillan (?-?) at East Kildonan.
-They had two sons.
+On 19 October 1929, he married Mary Kathleen “Kay” McMillan (1905-2004) at East Kildonan.
+They had two sons, Robert Pomeroy Ham (1935-1992) and Donald A. Ham (1940-1991).
 He died suddenly at his Winnipeg residence, 272 Harvard Avenue, on 26 June 1942 and was buried in the St. John’s Cathedral Cemetery.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.

 “Ralph C. Ham, architect, dies suddenly,” Winnipeg Tribune, 26 June 1942, page 13.

 Obituary [Donald A. Ham], Winnipeg Free Press, 31 May 1991, page 18.

 GBR: Green Blankstein Russell and Associates, An Architectural Legacy by Jeffrey Thorsteinson and Brennan Smith, Winnipeg: Winnipeg Architecture Foundation, 2017, page 143.

 We thank Nathan Kramer for providing additional information used here.